 Martyn Buttery, test range manager and GB Talent Squad coach, is back for the next instalment in ELEY’s coaching for accuracy series.
-Today he is looking at arguably one of the most overlooked factors; how to control your breathing to perfect your shot.
+Today he is looking at arguably one of the most overlooked factor: breathing techniques.

 Despite it often being forgotten, correct breathing technique can have a huge influence over the accuracy of a shot.
 When you breathe, it moves your abdomen, chest and shoulders.

 As you inhale, you increase the amount of air and tension inside your chest.
 This causes it to expand and lift.
 As you exhale and relax that tension, your chest falls and lowers.

 This causes the gun to move significantly, making an accurate shot even harder to achieve.